apple/swift-homomorphic-encryption/Sources/PrivateInformationRetrieval/PrivateInformationRetrieval.docc/ParameterTuning.md

     --value-type random
 ```

-Say we run `PIRProcessDatabase` RLWE
+Say we run `PIRProcessDatabase` with RLWE
 parameters `n_4096_logq_27_28_28_logt_4`, one shard, and see the
 following:
 * An evaluation key size of 680.8 KB.